 The annual IPTI [US] event is a showcase of our projects and celebrates the results achieved so far.
-This event was held on October 7, 2019 at The Loeb Boathouse – Central Park, and will brought together 150 guests for a special evening.
+This event was held on October 7, 2019, at The Loeb Boathouse – Central Park, and brought together 150 guests for a special evening.

-The 2018 IPTI Annual Event was held at the Yale Club in New York, and this year we brought Ivia, a 17-year-old girl from Santa Luzia do Itanhy’s, resident of the village Rua da Palha, who is one of CLOC’s participants.
+The 2018 IPTI Annual Event was held at the Yale Club in New York, and this year we brought Ivia, a 17-year-old girl from Rua da Palha in Santa Luzia do Itanhy, who is one of CLOC’s participants.
 CLOC is a social technology that identifies and develops local programming talent to create a highly qualified core in advanced programming.
 Ivia brought a robot developed by her and talked about how this project changed her life.
 Now she is a programming teacher and is starting a software development company with her classmates.